bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Node.js15.0.0+

-[AbortController/abort](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort "The abort() method of the AbortController interface aborts a DOM request before it has completed.
-This is able to abort fetch requests, the consumption of any response bodies, or streams.")
+[AbortController/abort](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort 'The abort() method of the AbortController interface aborts a DOM request before it has completed.
+This is able to abort fetch requests, the consumption of any response bodies, or streams.')

 In all current engines.